someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-ebs-volumes.md

 ## Prerequisites

-This guide assumes that you have already [installed](../../getting-started/install-resoto/index.md) and configured Resoto to [collect your cloud resources](../../getting-started/configure-cloud-provider-access/index.md).
+This guide assumes that you have already [installed](../../getting-started/install-resoto/index.md) and configured Resoto to [collect your AWS cloud resources](../../getting-started/configure-cloud-provider-access/aws.md).

 ## Directions

-1. Execute the following command in [Resoto Shell](../../concepts/components/shell.md) to open the [Resoto Worker](../../concepts/components/worker.md) configuration for editing:
+1. Execute the following command in [Resoto Shell](../../reference/components/shell.md) to open the [Resoto Worker](../../reference/components/worker.md) configuration for editing:

    ```bash
    > config edit resoto.worker